 We are working with landowners to make the sites more accessible for people to enjoy them year round whilst also minimising disturbance to wildlife.
 In Spring 2026, you will see the installation of a boardwalk in the heathland site getting you over some muddy sections – thanks to our Access for All fund.

 There is a small network of bridleways through the woodland, heathland and quiet village lanes that can be enjoyed.
-Waymarking disc’s and wooden fingerposts show you the bridleways.
+Follow the waymarking disc’s and wooden fingerposts indicating where the bridleways go.

 Buses run to Hunters Lodge at Raymond’s Hill – the nature reserves is 1/2 a mile from here along a relatively quiet but fast moving road.